zachncurry/zachncurry/README.md

 **Goal:** Establish a robust foundation in programmable infrastructure, advanced scripting, and baseline security frameworks to bridge the gap between traditional networking and modern DevOps/SecOps workflows.

 **Plan of Action**
-- **[Texas A & M Engineering for Technical Cybersecurity Certification](https://teex.org/program/technical-cybersecurity/)** _Opens additional opportunity to volunteer with the ITDRC, Cybsersecurity Response Team_
+- **[Texas A & M Engineering for Technical Cybersecurity Certification](https://teex.org/program/technical-cybersecurity/)** _Opens opportunity to join the ITDRC, Cybsersecurity Response Team_
     - Paid for by DHS/FEMA through my volunteer work with the ITDRC
     - Focus: Learn the Department of Homeland Security's approach to
         - Governmental Considerations & Laws for Cyber Ethics